|Day One main activities||Late-afternoon meet up in Wuyuan, check in at the hotel in Yancun, explore Yancun Village.|

 River towns and bridges

-There are many small villages in the Wuyuan area, and many of these house temples and other well-preserved ancient architecture.
+The Wuyuan area is filled with small villages, many of which are home to temples and other well-preserved ancient architecture.
 Villagers still preserve a laidback way of life.
 This trip will take us through several villages, notably Yancun, Jiangling, and Wangkou.

 Yancun is a village that features many examples of interesting ancient architecture.
 Many of the larger houses were built by successful businessmen of days long gone by—some with more than three floors.
 A river flows past the village, and it is surrounded by fields and forested hills.